BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

 There are multiple such programs definitely are there for us for next two, three years.
-But the one of the largest program where we are working right now with good investment is that Kusha program which is the indigenous S400.
-So there we are working and we will expect something like QRFM type of order only when that project rectifies.
+But the one of the largest program where we are working right now with good investment is that Kusha program, which is the indigenous S400.
+So there we are working, and we will expect something like QRSAM type of order only when that project rectifies.
 It may take almost three years roughly to get that order.
-So maybe around 28, 29 or so we may get that big order.
-But in addition There are some 3,000 or 4,000 plus crore, some 8 to 10 big programs which we are expecting next year and next to next year.
+So maybe around ’28, ’29, or so we may get that big order.

-So there is a long list of those programs and we are confident we may get a sizable portion of those programs in next next to next year.
-So we have our own plans of total type of elites for these programs to maintain this growth of 15 percent and good progress is there on all those programs.
-Many of the programs the R and D phase is already over.
-Now it is in the paper evaluation and processing related things only are going on.
-So we are having very good confidence to get them in next 1 or 12 years.
+But in addition, there are some INR3,000 or INR4,000 plus crore, some eight to 10 big programs which we are expecting next year and next to next year.
+So there is a long list of those programs, and we are confident we may get a sizable portion of those programs in next to next year.
+So we have our own plans of total type of elites for these programs to maintain this growth of 15-plus percent, and good progress is there on all those programs.
+Many of the programs the R&D phase is already over.
+Now it is in the paper evaluation, and processing related things only are going on.
+So we are having very good confidence to get them in next one or two years.

 Atul Tiwari

-Great sir, thank you.
+Great, sir, thank you.
 Thanks a lot.

 Sumit Kishore